adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 specifies that all features will be applied under all languages in the latn script, and for all scripts not named in the feature file.

-**Note:** all “Implementation Notes” and “Currently not implemented” comments in the rest of the specification below refer to the Adobe implementation of the feature file grammar in the makeotf program, unless otherwise indicated.
+**Note:** All “Implementation Notes” and “Currently not implemented” comments in the rest of the specification below refer to the Adobe implementation of the feature file grammar in the makeotf program, unless otherwise indicated.